Updated on Dec 16, 2025 03:48 IST

 A:

-Yes, it is totally possible to pursue journalism course in evening colleges.
-Many colleges offer journalism programs through their distance learning or part-time evening classes.
+Yes, it is possible to study journalism course in evening colleges.
+Many colleges provide journalism programs through their distance learning or part-time evening classes.
+Also there are some colleges that provide their full time journalism program at evening shift.
+The college starts from 12 PM.

 You can look for colleges offering BA Journalism, BMC or even Diploma in Journalism courses because these are offered in the evening or through distance learning.